 Texting while driving is illegal in most but not all states.
 In Delaware, hand-held devices such as phones and mp3 player are banned for all drivers, regardless of age.
 Handheld devices bans prohibit talking on the phone without a hands-free system.

 Texting while driving is banned in Delaware.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Delaware, distracted driving is listed as a category on police crash report forms.

 Delaware requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Delaware is $25.00.
-Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.
+Seatbelt laws very by state.
+Many states require passengers to wear seatbelts as well.